BMI Calculator: Understand Your Body Mass Index & Health

 Different ethnic groups may have different relationships between BMI and health risks.
 Some groups may have higher risks at lower BMI values.

-Tips for Achieving and Maintaining a Healthy Weight
+Tips for Achieving and Maintaining a Healthy BMI Weight

 Nutrition Tips

-• Limit processed foods, sugary drinks, and excessive snacking
+- ✓Limit processed foods, sugary drinks, and excessive snacking to maintain a healthy BMI for your age group.

-• Plan and prepare healthy meals in advance
+- ✓Plan and prepare healthy meals in advance for an easy BMI-friendly meal prep routine.

 Exercise Tips

-• Aim for at least 150 minutes of moderate-intensity exercise per week
+- ✓Aim for at least 150 minutes of moderate-intensity exercise per week to keep your BMI within a healthy range.

-• Include both cardiovascular exercises and strength training
+- ✓Include both cardiovascular exercises and strength training for balanced BMI and body fat percentage goals.

-• Find activities you enjoy to maintain long-term consistency
+- ✓Find activities you enjoy to maintain long-term consistency with your BMI improvement plan.

 While BMI is a useful screening tool, it's important to consult with a healthcare professional for personalized advice.
 Consider seeking professional guidance if: